6 Reasons Your Dog Follows You Everywhere

 Instead, try ignoring the undesired behavior and reward your dog by giving him a treat or scratches when he settles down onto his bed or takes his attention off of you to play with a toy.

-Do not scold your dog for following you around because this can lead to fear and may also reinforce the behavior as a result of you giving your dog attention when the behavior is performed.
+Do not scold your dog for following you around.
+This can lead to fear and may also reinforce the behavior as a result of you giving your dog attention when the behavior is performed.

 If your dog is normally pretty independent, but all of a sudden becomes excessively clingy, it’s time for a trip to your veterinarian.
 While an increase in shadowing behavior may be due to a behavioral or environmental issue, it could be a sign of an underlying medical condition.